 The main town of Tobermory, with its iconic harbour of multi-coloured houses is tucked away just 5 miles from Ardnacross.
 Here you will find plenty to entertain you and your family.

 There are some outstanding places to eat, including the Les Routiers recommended fish and chip van on the main pier.
 A firm favourite of ours is Cafe Fish situated in the old Harbour Masters office with great panoramic view of the bustling harbour.
 Some of the best Tobermory views are from the Conservatory Restaurant at the Western Isles Hotel overlooking the town.

-Back on the waterfront enjoy delicious home-made ice creams from the (refurbished!) public loos!
+Back on the waterfront enjoy delicious ice creams.
 Stroll around the shops for locally produced food, crafts, silver and soap.
-Learn about the history of Mull at the Museum and about the sea at the Mull Aquarium at the Harbour Association building (Taigh Solais) in the harbour complex which also includes the distillery and MacGochans Bar and Restaurant.
+Learn about the history of Mull at the Museum and about the sea at the Mull Aquarium at the Harbour Association building (Taigh Solais) in the harbour complex which also includes the Tobermory distillery and MacGochans Bar and Restaurant.
 Join the locals in the Mishnish at the end of an enjoyable day or visit the renowned Mull Theatre at Druimfin on the way home.

 Walkers will not be disappointed by the wonderful walks available at Ardnacross.
 From your front door you will have the choice of excellent hill walking or if you prefer something a bit less challenging there are lovely farm walks down to the cove or the mouth of the burn.

 Away from Ardnacross, there is the challenge of Ben More best undertaken on a clear day and well worth the climb as the views from the top are spectacular.